cwone/status-tracker/README.md

 Introduction
 ------------

-First release of script to monitor a whatsapp status of a user.
-Script then emails status changes.
+First release of script to monitor the whatsapp status of a user.
+It then emails status changes with the associate timestamp.

 Credits
 -------

-The author would like to thank Dr Y.  for providing the inspiration for the creation of teh script
+The author would like to thank Dr Y.  for providing the inspiration for the creation of the script

 Disclaimer
 ----------